-He is a founding member and contributing writer for Ruckus - a critical art journal focusing on artistic excellence in Louisville.
+He is a founding member and Managing Editor for Ruckus - a critical art journal focusing on artistic excellence in Louisville.

 Warth is a graduate of the Hite Art Institute at the University of Louisville, receiving a BFA in 2D Studio Art and a BA in Art History.